jnwillits/stock-tradingbot/README.md

 and place a copy in the same folder as the program files.

 ```
-3. Use a scheduler, such as Microsoft Scheduler to run bot.ext daily.
+3. Use a scheduler, such as Windows Task Scheduler to run bot.ext daily.